Deploy your database to Azure SQL Database using DACPACs

 Open the Releases tab of the Build & Release hub, open the + drop-down in the list of release definitions, and choose Create release definition.

-Add a SQL Database task to the default environment and configure it as follows:
+Open the Tasks tab and add a SQL Database task to the default environment.
+Configure it as follows:

 Deploy: Azure SQL Database Deployment - Deploy the database to Azure SQL Database.